 A combination of public lands, recreational facilities, parks and private entertainment facilities welcome families to relax, entertain and seek adventure in the Columbia Falls area.

-The Columbia Falls Farmers’ Market fun begins in early June and continues every Thursday through mid-September.
-The market opens at 5 p.m. and ends at 7:30 p.m.
+The Columbia Falls Farmers’ Market fun begins in early June and continues every Monday and Thursday through mid-September.
+The markets open at 5 p.m. and end at 8:00 p.m.

 Glacier National Park

 Glacier National Park attracts outdoor enthusiasts of all kinds for recreation, hiking, wildlife viewing, wildflower hunting and more.